 14. Bad Romance — Lady Gaga

 Back in her meat dress era, Lady Gaga was all about high fashion and shock value.
 Never was that more apparent than in her 2009 music video for Bad Romance, which put all her wackiness on full display.
 From the opening nonsense hook of “Rah, rah-ah-ah-ah,” the video launched into a storyline involving futuristic cyberpunk outfits, human trafficking, and futuristic social commentary.
-Though the music video was released in the last months of the decade, it remains one of the definitive videos of the 2000s.
+Though the music video was released in the last months of the decade, it remains one of the definitive videos of the 2000s and one of Lady Gaga’s greatest songs.

 15. Sugar, We’re Goin Down — Fall Out Boy